Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 The usual test of interest in a one-way analysis of variance is to compare the population means.
 The null and alternative hypotheses are given by:

-\[H_0: \mu_1 = \mu_2 = \ldots = \mu_k\] \[H_a: \textrm{at least two of the population means differ}\]
+\[H_0: \mu_1 = \mu_2 = \ldots = \mu_k\] \[H_a: ~\textrm{at least two of the population means differ}\]

 Expressed in terms of the more commonly used model parameters, we really want to test to see if there are no treatment mean deviations among the populations, so the above hypotheses can be equivalently expressed as follows:

-\[H_0: \tau_1 = \tau_2 = \ldots = \tau_k = 0\] \[H_a: \textrm{at least one } \tau_j \neq 0\]
+\[H_0: \tau_1 = \tau_2 = \ldots = \tau_k = 0\] \[H_a: ~\text{at least one } \tau_j \neq 0~~~~~\text{for}~j=1,\ldots, k\]

-In terms of modeling, we are testing
+In terms of modeling, we are testing”

-\[H_0: \textrm{More Complex Model:} ~~ Y_{ji} = \mu + \tau_j + \varepsilon_{ji},~~\textrm{at least one}~\tau_j\neq0\]
+\[H_0: \textrm{Baseline Model:} ~~ Y_{ji} = \mu + \varepsilon_{ji}\] \[H_a: \textrm{More Complex Model:} ~~ Y_{ji} = \mu + \tau_j + \varepsilon_{ji},~~\textrm{at least one}~\tau_j\neq0\] and we note the more complicated model can be expressed a few different ways.

-2.5.1 Example of One-Way ANOVA
+2.4.1 Example of One-Way ANOVA

 Example: Drug effects on “knockdown” times (from the text Walpole et al. (2007)).